SpaceCurve/cesium/README.md

 1. Within the SpaceCurve VM, log in to account *spacecurve* using password *spacecurve*.
 2. On the desktop within the SpaceCurve VM, double-click the Terminal icon.
 A terminal window opens.
-3. In the terminal window, enter: ifconfig | grep 'inet addr'.
+3. In the terminal window, enter: `ifconfig | grep 'inet addr'`.
 4. Using the mouse, select the first internet address you see.
 The internet address is four numbers separated by periods.
 Yours will look something like *192.168.xx.xx*.
 5. From the menu, click **Edit**, and click **Copy**.
 6. In a FireFox browser on your host computer (not inside the VM), paste the internet address into the location bar, and press the **return** key.